goblinhack/zorbash/README.md

 Dependancies
 ------------
-OpenGL, SDL2 and Python3 is needed.
+OpenGL, SDL2 and Python3 (tested up to 3.11) is needed.

 <!-- In days of old, The Zorbashian Empire discovered the Earth and they wrought much rage -->
 <!-- upon her verdant soils.
 Their wrath was mighty and left the world scarred and in darkness. -->